Disappearance of Robin Graham: Disappearance

-Graham was last seen by California Highway Patrol officers at approximately 2:00 a.m. on November 15, 1970, beside the vehicle she had been driving on the shoulder of the southbound Hollywood Freeway near Santa Monica Boulevard and Vermont Avenue in Los Angeles, California.
-Graham had been out Saturday night with friends.
-After dropping off a girlfriend, she had previously dropped her own car off at Pier One Imports where she was employed part-time at approximately 1:45 a.m., and left the store in her boyfriend's car on November 14.
-The vehicle stalled out at 2:00 a.m. the following day.
-A dark-haired white male was with her, who was estimated to be in his mid-twenties and who drove a late 1950s model Chevrolet Corvette C1, pale blue or green with primer.
-The man helped Graham get the car started, then they rode off together in his car.
+Graham was last seen by California Highway Patrol officers at approximately 2:00 a.m. on November 15, 1970, beside the vehicle she had been driving on the shoulder of the southbound Hollywood Freeway near the Santa Monica Boulevard off ramp in Los Angeles, California.
+Graham had been out on a date Saturday night and got a ride back to her car at 1.45 a.m, which was parked at her workplace, Pier 1 Imports.
+While heading home, her vehicle stalled at 2:00 a.m.
+Graham was last seen receiving mechanical assistance from a dark-haired white male, who was estimated to be in his mid-twenties and who drove a late 1950s model Chevrolet Corvette C1, pale blue or green with primer.
+The man appeared to try and help Graham get the car started, but gave up and they both rode off in his car.

 Graham had earlier used a call box to ask a CHP emergency operator to let her parents know she had run out of fuel.
 Graham's younger sister took the call and relayed the information to her parents upon their return home at approximately 2:30 a.m.
 They went immediately to the site where they had found Robin's car, but she had disappeared and the vehicle was left locked and abandoned.

 No note was found on her locked car.
 The CHP officers had seen Graham several times earlier and spoke with her but had not stopped when they saw her talking with the young man.
 The patrolmen assumed he was the help for which she had called.
 The CHP officers were acting in accordance with policy.
 As a result of this case, CHP policy was changed to ensure the safety of stranded female motorists.
 The initial missing persons report had Graham leaving voluntarily in the Corvette, but the CHP officer who made that report was requestioned and said he saw her in the presence of the man and that she had appeared to have gotten into the man's car willingly.

 After the Los Angeles Times did a story on her disappearance, a woman wrote a letter to Graham's parents and said she, too, had stalled on the road and a man driving a Corvette, who claimed to be an off-duty police detective, offered her a ride.
 The woman refused his offer.
 It is not known if this man is the same person as the man last seen with Graham.
 The woman identified former Manson Family member Bruce McGregor Davis as the man she saw.
 He has not been charged in relation to Graham's case.